Middleware Reference¶

 server.AddReceivingMiddleware(auth) // outermost for tools/call

-server.AddReceivingMiddleware(apps) // overall outermost
+server.AddReceivingMiddleware(visibility) // overall outermost (if configured)

 This ordering is critical for context propagation.
 Go's context.WithValue creates a new context.
 Values set in an outer middleware (like PlatformContext set by Auth) are visible to inner middleware (like Audit), but not the other way around.